-Note: Relationship types are optional and experimental, they currently do not provide relevant functionality to your projects
+Note: Relationship types are optional and experimental, they currently do not provide relevant functionality to your projects specific relationship type, then used in the custom content with an input type ContentSelector.

-Custom content types may have relationships to each other or other content types.
-For instance, a person may have an image, or an employee may have a boss, or belong to a department.
-These relationships must be defined with a specific relationship type, then used in the custom content with an input type ContentSelector.
 The relationship type definition is an XML file.
 It must be placed in the folder, site/relationship-types/[name] and be named [name].xml.
 Here is an example of a relationship-type: